kogcyc/ajax-on-rails3/README.md

 This is the callback

 Rails does nothing special here and it offers no helpers

+The only help that Rails offers here is to expose

 You have to do it all yourself